zammad/zammad-user-documentation/extras/knowledge-base.rst

          :alt: Missing translation warning
          :align: center

-Using RSS feeds
+Using RSS Feeds
 ~~~~~~~~~~~~~~~

 Zammad allows you to subscribe to either the knowledge base as whole or to
 specific categories.
-There's both, a public and internal option to do so.
+There's both a public and an internal option to do so.

 .. tabs::

    .. tab:: Public RSS function

-      The RSS button of the public knowledge base page is located on the bottom
+      The RSS button of the public knowledge base page is located at the bottom
       of each page.
-If enabled, the button will be available to any body
+If enabled, the button will be available to anybody
       visiting the page.

       .. figure:: /images/extras/knowledge-base/knowledge-base-public-rss-function.png